chibisnorlax/acnhfaq/index.md

 - If you wish to remove a custom design, please read [here](#isabelle).
 - Note: Villagers may place any gifted item (including tops) in their homes as mannequins in their house.

-### My villager placed a furniture item I gifted them (or a mannequin of a clothing I gifted them in their house), how do I remove it?
+### My villager placed a furniture item (or a mannequin of a clothing) I gifted them in their house, how do I remove it?
 You cannot remove the furniture/mannequin, but you can replace it using this guide https://docs.google.com/spreadsheets/d/1Iql5J5BXG-SuJvtw_duLZzjIw5myGcFnEL-I3BSR_CE/edit?usp=sharing.
 Replacing mannequins forces the clothing item (if wearable) to go into the villager's clothing inventory and thus be able to wear it.

-### What are gifted vs. ungifted villagers during trading, and why is it important to inform someone you are trading with know?
+### What is the difference between 'gifted' and 'ungifted' villagers during trading, and why is it important to inform someone you are trading with know?
 - Gifted villagers have been given gifts or wear custom designs displayed on Able's back wall.
 They tend to be less desirable to other players in comparison to ungifted villagers.
 They can never be ungifted, only have their gifts replaced.
 - Ungifted villagers tend to be *higher value*, completely default villagers — they only wear their original outfits and have an untouched house—as if they were found from a mystery island.